 VCO as Antifungal for Dandruff

-Virgin coconut oil works especially well for dandruff issues.
+Virgin coconut oil works especially well as a natural remedy for dandruff.
 Simply slather a few tablespoons into the scalp and massage in for a minute or two.
 Leave on for as long as possible, but a minimum of 20-30 minutes.
 If you are able to wrap your head in a towel and leave overnight, so much the better.

 Shampoo out and notice how your dandruff problems are significantly improved!
 Repeat as often as necessary.
 This approach is certainly preferable to harsh, chemical-laden anti-dandruff shampoos!

 Note also that some cases of Candida-triggered acne on the face (particularly the forehead), neck and back resolve when you get dandruff under control.

 Many people know that properly made, 24-hour kefir contains dozens of probiotic strains.

 What they might not know, however, is that it also contains many beneficial yeasts (as well as friendly bacteria) that serve as a powerful remedy to candida overgrowth when consumed.

 These “good yeast” strains include: